A Computational Framework for Solving Wasserstein Lagrangian Flows: Lagrange Multiplier Approach

 Our \cref{prop:dual_obj} is framed completely in the abstract space of densities and the Legendre transform between functionals of $\dot{\qm}_t \in \cT_{\qm_t}\cP$ and $\lagr_{\dot{\qm}_t } \in \cT_{\qm_t}^*\cP$.
 We contrast this approach with optimizations such as the Benamou-Brenier formulation in \cref{eq:dynamical}, which are formulated in terms of the state space dynamics such as the continuity equation $\dot{\qm}_t = -\nabla \cdot(\qm_t v_t)$.
 In this appendix, we claim that the latter approaches require a potential energy $\cU[\qm_t,t]$ which is concave or linear in $\qm_t$.
 We restrict attention to continuity equation dynamics in this section, although similar reasoning holds with growth terms.

 In particular, consider optimizing $\qm_t, v_t$ over a topological vector space of functions.
 The notable difference here is that $\qm_t: \cX \rightarrow \bbR$ is a function, which we later constrain to be a normalized probability density using $\qm_0 = \mu_0, \qm_1 = \mu_1$, the continuity equation $\dot{\qm}_t = -\nabla \cdot(\qm_t v_t)$ (which preserves normalization), and nonnegativity constraints.
-Omitting the latter for simplicity of notation, we consider the $W_2$ kinetic energy with an arbitrary potential energy,
+Omitting the latter for simplicity of notation, we consider a (Tonelli) Lagrangian kinetic energy, with an arbitrary potential energy (that is concave in $\qm_t$),

 Since we are now optimizing $\qm_t$ over a vector space, we introduce Lagrange multipliers $\lambda_{0,1}$ to enforce the endpoint constraints and $\lagr_t$ to enforce the continuity equation.
 Integrating by parts in $t$ and $x$, we have